cesarmartin2025/ViewTool/README.md

     - View files in a list.
     - Filter files by file type (video, audio, other).
     - Search for specific files by name in a table.
     - Delete files by selecting them in the table.

+    - **Integration with the DI Media Network (Updated 09/12/2025)**

+The application now includes a system that integrates with the DI Media Network, allowing you to synchronize, view, download, and upload media files from the network directly within the application.

+**Added features in the Management panel:**

+- Login and authentication via the Media Network component.

+- Automatic synchronization and updating of the network library via custom events.

+- Download and upload functions to the network from within the application.

+- Local file deletion and opening functions.

+- Unification of local and network files into a single media file table.
 ---

 ## 🧩 Project Structure